 In Tunisia, soup is rich and bright.

-We found a secret ingredient for a foolproof sauce.
+We found a secret ingredient for a better sauce.

 Contrary to popular belief, “teriyaki” refers not to a sauce, but a technique.